Benjamin Franklin: Biography and Accomplishments

 Benjamin Franklin’s father, Josiah Franklin, was an English-born soap and candle maker.
 This form of artisanship was considered one of the lowest paid and ill-attractive type of jobs in 18th century America.
 Although he hated doing so, the young Benjamin had no option than to help out at his father’s soap and candle shop.

 His favorite pastime was rather reading.
-At the age of 10, Benjamin Franklin began to self-educate himself by extensively reading and writing, a character that ended up paying huge dividends in Franklin’s future endeavors.
+At the age of 10, Benjamin Franklin began to self-educate himself by extensively reading and writing, a habit that ended up paying huge dividends in Franklin’s future endeavors.

 Benjamin’s father wanted him to become a clergyman.
 However, and owing to financial difficulties, there was very little to go around the family.
 As a result, Benjamin Franklin could only get two years’ worth of (formal) schooling in his life.
 He spent some of those two years at the Boston Latin School.